 - you don't need to submit renewal applications

 - you may remain inactive for up to two years

-Please note, you may not reapply for voluntary inactive status until you have completed at least one renewal cycle after returning from voluntary inactive status.
+Please note: You may not reapply for voluntary inactive status until you have completed at least one renewal cycle after returning from voluntary inactive status.
 Voluntary inactive status is beneficial because it allows you to pause your certification.
-When you're ready to reactivate it within the two years you're allotted, you don't have to meet all of the eligibility requirements again.
+When you're ready to reactivate it within the two years you are allotted, you don't have to meet all of the eligibility requirements again.

 RBTs Who Are Due to Renew Their Certification Soon

 If your RBT certification renewal is coming up, a process that includes completing the RBT Renewal Competency Assessment, and you are practicing, coordinate with your supervisor/assessor about meeting the renewal requirements.

 For all initial and renewal competency assessments received as of April 28, 2020, and until notified on the BACB’s COVID–19 Updates page, we will temporarily allow the “with a client” tasks to be assessed in a role–play situation with a client surrogate.

 If you are a Responsible Assessor and you want those you are assessing to qualify for this temporary exception.

 - You (the Responsible Assessor) must complete the attestation and indicate on the Competency Assessment “role play.”

 - You and the applicant/RBT must keep this document in your records.